paris-swc/python-testing-debugging-profiling/10-profiling-basic.md

 minutes: 10
 ---

-Ipython offers two useful commands to measure the time a single line or cell of code takes to execute:
+Ipython and the jupyter notebook offer two useful commands to measure the time a single line or cell of code takes to execute:

 * `%time` will time the total runtime in a simple way (much like the command `time` in a UNIX shell) -- if your command/script takes